zouharvi/mff-student/README.md

 # prolog-knn
 Simple k-nearest neighbors algorithm (KNN) implementation in Prolog for points on the plane.
+It can be used to predict classes, average values and averages in multidimensional space.

 # User Documentation
-To run a K-NN algorithm with parameter K on some point P simply use `knn(K, P, Class)`, provided that you specified data points using the `p` facts before.
-For the whole usecase see [Example](#example).
+To run a K-NN algorithm with parameter K on some point P simply use `knn(K, P, Result)`, provided that you specified data points using the `p` facts before.
+For the whole usecase see [Example of Classification](#example-classification) or [Example of Regression](#example-regression).
 The other way of using this program is to provide a dataset represented in a list of terms with the `of` topmost operator (see [Constraints](#constraints)).
-The usage is very straightforward: `knn(Dataset, K, P, Class)`.
+The usage is very straightforward: `knn(Dataset, K, P, Result)`.
 Euclidean distance is used for computing nearest neighbours.

-# Example
+# Example Classification
 In this example the data points in a matrix are represented using the `p` facts and the `of` operator.

 ```